jackiehjm/stx-docs/doc/source/deploy_install_guides/release/virtual/rook_storage_install_kubernetes.rst

 ==================================================================

-This section describes the steps to install the StarlingX Kubernetes platform on a **StarlingX R7.0 virtual Standard with Rook Storage** deployment configuration, deploy rook ceph cluster replacing default native ceph cluster.
+This section describes the steps to install the StarlingX Kubernetes platform on a StarlingX |this-ver| virtual Standard with Rook Storage deployment configuration, deploy rook ceph cluster replacing default native ceph cluster.

 .. contents::
    :local: